 While the tech is nice, it’s all about how powerful the recumbent bike is that’s going to make the difference.

-Schwinn includes 25 different resistance levels for long-term gradual training and difficulty increases, which can make or break your workout in the long run.
+Schwinn recumbent bike includes 25 different resistance levels for long-term gradual training and difficulty increases, which can make or break your workout in the long run.

-With all of this, there’s a catch: it’s all electrical, so you have to plug your recumbent into the wall in a 110V/120V circuit, and it’s not exactly going to take it easy on your utility bills.
+With all of this, there’s a catch: this recumbent bike is all electrical, so you have to plug your recumbent into the wall in a 110V/120V circuit, and it’s not exactly going to take it easy on your utility bills.

 You can expect this to run about four to seven dollars a month in electricity if you use it five days a week for 30 minutes at a time.